Something That Will Not Let Go

 “I guess I’m gonna think about it.” she said, Then, with a quick jab, she put her cigarette out on his crotch and left him there writhing and sobbing.

-Two days more, she visited him once a day, at least he thought it was once a day.
-Time was starting to blur with him.
+She visited him once a day over the next two days, at least he thought it was two days.
+Time was starting to blur.

 On what he guessed was the third day, she came down the stairs carrying a big pitcher.

 “Please Junie, I need a doctor, I need some medicine.
 It hurts so bad.”
 He was whining again but he couldn’t stop himself.